greenwoodents/greenwoodents/source/_posts/saleslayer.md

 <div id="description" class="description">
-SalesLayer helps you manage your products and connect with resalers, ecommerce and hundreds more.
+SalesLayer helps you manage your products and connect with resellers, e-commerce and hundreds more.
-_We tried to build such a website, that will get your attention, interest and later convince you to contact the sale support._
+_We tried to build such a website, that will get your attention, interest and later convince you to contact the sales support._
 </div>